CARL000SS/delta_robot/README.md

 This repository contains the complete code for a Delta robot control system, distributed across two platforms:

-- **ESP32**: Runs local motor control using PWM and PID, with real-time encoder feedback.
+- **ESP32**: Runs local motor control using PWM and PID, with encoder feedback.
-- **Jetson Nano with ROS Melodic**: Runs ROS nodes for perception, trajectory generation, PID control, and inverse kinematics computation.
+- **Jetson Nano with ROS Melodic**: Runs ROS nodes for visual processing, trajectory generation, PID control, and inverse kinematics computation.

 ## 🔧 Structure